Radial perturbations of charged wormholes

-Finally let us draw an analogy to the rotating EB wormholes.
+Finally let us draw an analogy to the rotating chargeless EB wormholes.
 Although the instability analysis has only been done in the slow rotation regime \cite{Azad:2023iju,Azad:2024axu}, the slowly rotating wormholes have two radially unstable modes, similar to the supercritical charged wormholes.
 The extrapolation of the slow rotation result showed that the two modes merged around $1/3$ of the maximum value of the scaled angular momentum, at which the extremal Kerr black hole is found.
 This behavior of the modes with respect to the angular momentum resembles the behavior of the modes presented here with respect to the electric charge in the case of supercritical wormholes (see for example, the symmetric $\gamma_1=0$ wormholes in Figure \ref{fig3}).
-It is strongly suggestive for an analogous tendency to occur close to extremality for sufficiently fast rotating wormholes (beyond the perturbative analysis).
-Hence, the decay time of the rotating wormholes can possibly be long, close to the extremal Kerr solution.
+It is strongly suggestive for an analogous tendency to occur close to extremality for sufficiently fast rotating chargeless EB wormholes (beyond the perturbative analysis).
+Hence, the { characteristic time of the instability } of the rotating wormholes can possibly be long, close to the extremal Kerr solution.

 \prlsec{Conclusions.} EB wormholes are well-known for their notorious radial instability.
 Here we have addressed the unstable radial modes of charged EB wormholes, that come in three variants, subcritical, critical and supercritical.
-The unstable radial modes of all variants exhibit a fast decay to zero, as the wormhole metric tends to the metric of an eRN black hole.
-This gives the prospect of very long-lived charged wormholes.
-Furthermore this also brings us to an interesting quest on the (effective) stability of other charged wormhole solutions such as those in Einstein-Maxwell-Dirac theory \cite{Blazquez-Salcedo:2020czn,Konoplya:2021hsm,Blazquez-Salcedo:2021udn}.
+The unstable radial modes of all variants exhibit a fast decay to zero, as the wormhole metric tends to the metric of an eRN black hole. { As a result, the characteristic time of the instability can be arbitrarily long. } Furthermore this also brings us to an interesting quest on the (effective) { radial } stability of other charged wormhole solutions such as those in Einstein-Maxwell-Dirac theory \cite{Blazquez-Salcedo:2020czn,Konoplya:2021hsm,Blazquez-Salcedo:2021udn}.
 They possess $Q_e>M$, like the supercritical charged EB wormholes, and approach the eRN black hole for large enough values of the electric charge as well.